mikegsCoder/mikegsCoder/README.md

 ## ℹ️ Personal information: ##

 - 📝 My resume as Single Page Application: 👉 [https://mikegscoder.github.io/].
-- 🎓 I completed my education in Software Engineering with C# and JavaScript at Software University [https://softuni.bg/].
+- 🎓 I finished my education in Software Engineering with C# and JavaScript at Software University [https://softuni.bg/].
 - 👓 I am looking for my new job as a software developer.

 ## 💻 My Repos: ##